SAP-archive/teched2021-developer-keynote/drafts/CLI_power/blogposts/1-bgu-btp-guid-mechanism.md

 }
 ```

-So there we are, `bgu` is a function that I've defined.
+So there we are, `bgu` is a function that I've defined and made available in my shell.
 All it does is call `btpguid` with all of the arguments that were passed:

 ```bash
 btpguid "$@"
 ```

 Then, depending on circumstances, it calls another script (`btpctx`) to write some info to a status file.
 This is not relevant here (it's related to my `tmux`-based status line in my terminal) so let's just focus on the call to `btpguid`.

-What is that?
+So what is `btpguid`?
 Let's find out:

 ```bash
 ; type btpguid